 Now that you grasp some of the diversity at SPring-8, you can understand how difficult it is to describe SPring-8 in a single word.
 In my opinion, the single word that best describes SPring-8 is a giant "microscope" because our facilities are used to "see" materials.
 Like an enormous microscope, SPring-8 utilizes light (or electromagnetic waves) in the broad sense to "visualize" materials.
 This light, which is emitted from accelerators, is called synchrotron radiation.
 Synchrotron radiation includes various types of light ranging from infrared light to X-rays.
 (Visible light of synchrotron radiation is not utilized because lasers are a high quality visible light source.)
-SPring-8 is the one of the world's most powerful synchrotron radiation sources, and consequently, it produces superior, bright, and highly directional synchrotron radiation to "see" materials.
+SPring-8 is the one of the world's most powerful synchrotron radiation to "see" materials.